The Power Dynamics of Binance: The Predicament of a 300 Million User Empire

 The other two independent directors were also carefully selected:

 Xin Wang is the CEO of Bayview Acquisition Corp., familiar with capital market operations, and she is also a practicing lawyer.
-The other independent director transitioned from Arnaud Ventura in 2024 to Max Yang, who, according to Binance's official website, is a strategist and business leader with extensive international experience.
+The other independent director transitioned from Arnaud Ventura in 2024 to Max Yang, who, according to Binance's official website, is a strategist and corporate leader with extensive international experience.

 The Appearance and Substance of Decentralization